 In the past three fiscal years, at least nine California state agencies administered and oversaw 41 different programs that provided funding to address and prevent homelessness in California, spending $13.3 billion.
 The 2021–22 budget adds an additional $12.4 billion on 29 programs, although the California State Auditor has criticized the existing spending as ineffective.

 Participants will be tasked with assessing the efficacy of the existing and new spending and making recommendations for legislative action.
 Students will have the opportunity to interact with state officials as well as individuals from concerned organizations in preparing the reports.
 In addition to submitting their reports, students will have the chance to present their results to the group of state legislators collaborating on the project.

 Who Should Register

-Public Policy Lab: Homelessness in California (ALP 307) is available to the following students:
+Public Policy Lab (ALP 307) is available to the following students:

 - Students who have a strong interest in data-driven, evidence-based public policy and policy analysis

 - MBA and MSx students at Stanford GSB